 Like any investors, our shareholders expect a return on the money they put into our business but these dividends are not guaranteed - our Board first considers how well we have delivered for our customers.
-Our dividends continue to be below the level of return that Ofwat has indicated as reasonable.
+Our dividends continue to be consistent with the level of return that Ofwat has indicated as reasonable.

-Similarly, the amount of money that is paid to senior directors needs to attract and keep people of a high calibre but also needs to reflect how well we are performing.
+Similarly, it is important the amount of money that is paid to senior directors attracts and keeps people of a high calibre but also reflects how well we are performing.